ManchalaManasa123/Digital-Two-Wheeler-Hub/README.md

 we seek to create a Minimum Viable Product (MVP) that realizes the essential user flows:

-•Buyers will be able to search and filter listings of available two-wheelers.
+• Buyers will be able to search and filter listings of available two-wheelers.

-•Sellers/dealers will be able to create and manage their listings with photos.
+• Sellers/dealers will be able to create and manage their listings with photos.

-•Users will get to see comprehensive specs of every listing.
+• Users will get to see comprehensive specs of every listing.

-•Easy EMI and fuel price calculators will be built in for decision-making support.
+• Easy EMI and fuel price calculators will be built in for decision-making support.

-•A responsive and clean UI will provide usability across platforms.
+• A responsive and clean UI will provide usability across platforms.

 Stretch goals are side-by-side comparison, upcoming launches module, test ride booking, and dealer dashboards.

-powered by the latest and scalable tech stack: React.js (or Vue/Angular) for front-end, Node.js/Flask/Django for back-end, and PostgreSQL/MongoDB/SQLite for database administration.
-It is developed with smooth deployment, responsive design, and the future integration with services such as digital payments and inspection reports in mind.
-Vahan Bazar eventually plans to be the destination marketplace for two-wheelers, with transparency, convenience, and integration with dealerships.
-It is more than conventional classifieds as it provides smarter tools, support for dealerships, and a hassle-free end-to-end user experience.
 ➤ Uniqueness & Innovation

 Digital Two-Wheeler Hub is different from the usual classifieds as it provides intelligent decision-making aids in addition to a marketplace.
 The platform is future-ready with features such as fuel type, side-by-side model comparison, and upcoming launches of EVs.
 We also offer a test ride booking funnel and dealer inventory management dashboard, unlike others, closing the gap between buyers, sellers, and showrooms.

 By integrating marketplace listings with financial information, dealership integration, and EV compatibility, Digital Two-Wheeler Hub offers a seamless two-wheeler buying and selling experience that is transparent, data-driven, and reliable.
 This makes our solution not only a listing platform but a full-fledged ecosystem for two-wheeler discovery and transactions.

 ➤ Features to be Implemented

 •	User Authentication (Sign up/Login)